MANTRA-Chain/mantrachain/x/farming/spec/09_txs_flows.md

 Create a new ratio plan.
 The plan will be created with the `Pending` status.
 The plan will be activated after the `start_time` is reached.
 The plan will be deleted after the `end_time` is reached.
 The plan will be terminated if the `termination_address` calls the `Remove Plan` transaction.
 The plan's termination address is set to the plan creator.

+This transaction is only enabled when the `EnableRatioPlan` flag is set to `true`.

 ## Stake

 ```mermaid